BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ## Summary: Creating a Partially Signed Bitcoin Transaction

 Creating a PSBT involves a somewhat complex workflow of Creating, Updating, Signing, Finalizing, and Extracting a PSBT, after which it converts back into a raw transaction.
 Why would you go to all that trouble?
-Because you want to in some way collaborate between multiple users or multiple programs.
+Because you want to collaborate between multiple users or multiple programs.
 Now that you understand this workflow, the next section has some real-life examples of doing so.

 ## What's Next?